 - Eighteenth century – Dior loved history of all types and drew upon many elements including Belle Époque

-Next blog piece will be a continuation of my notes, outlining what different designers brought to The House of Dior.
-Meanwhile, you might notice in the exhibition that there are single (not pairs of) shoes on display.
+If you attended the exhibition, you may have noticed there are single (not pairs of) shoes on display.
 This is because there is a simultaneous exhibition on in Paris so the curators ingeniously agreed to split the pairs between them.

 * Christian Dior famously said that grey is the most flattering hair colour for women.
 (Katie Somerville did not say this)